 If you’re going to be visiting Vegas on a Friday, Saturday, or holiday weekend, then I highly recommend making reservations in advance.

-Most restaurants are extremely busy during peak meal times, which is usually at noon or between 6:00PM and 8:00PM.
+Most restaurants are extremely busy during peak meal times, which is usually at noon (lunch time) or between 6:00PM and 8:00PM.
 Below are some of the most popular restaurants in Vegas.

 Best buffets in Las Vegas:

 - Bazaar Meat by Jose Andres at The Sahara

 - Delmonico Steakhouse LLC at Venetian

 - Gordon Ramsay Hell’s Kitchen at Caesar’s Palace